google/applied-machine-learning-intensive/v2/02_data/00_introduction_to_colab/slides.md

 ![](https://colab.research.google.com/img/colab_favicon_256px.png)

 <!--
 We have talked about machine learning and data science in the abstract.
-Now it is time to actually start applying our skills.
+Now it's time to actually start applying our skills.
 To do this, we will need some sort of development environment.
 There are a plethora of options in this space.

 Source: Google Copyright
 -->

 ---